-You might also use live polls during the guest speaker's presentation or Q&A session to make it more engaging and interactive.
-See the Polling page in this section of the training for some additional tips on incorporating polls.
+You might also use live polls during the guest speaker's presentation or Q&A to make it more engaging and interactive.

 There are also approaches and technologies that will allow you to capture insights from outside experts and share them asynchronously with students.